Macrometacorp/docs/docs/cep/stream-workers-example.md

 ## Run an Ad Hoc Query

-In this example, we run an adhoc query on the store `SampleCargoAppDestTable` used in Stream Application.
+In this example, we run an ad hoc query on the store `SampleCargoAppDestTable` used in a stream application.
 It should get records which you inserted into `SampleCargoAppInputTable`.

 <Tabs groupId="operating-systems">
   <TabItem value="py" label="Python">